celso/c64/README.md

 Its hardware and architecture set it appart from other 8-bit personal computers at the time.
 Unlike most of the others, the C64 had dedicated advanced MOS chips for graphics and sprites (the [VIC-II][30]), sound (the [SID][31]), I/O (the CIA), and many others.

-These chips were not only powerful for the time, but they would perform their tasks autonomously, independently of what the main CPU, a MOS technology 6510 microprocessor, was doing.
+These chips were not only powerful for the time, but they could perform their tasks autonomously, independently of what the main CPU, a MOS technology 6510 microprocessor, was doing.
 For instance, the VIC-II could generate interrupts on automatic sprite collisions.
 The CPU and the other chips also shared common data and memory BUSes.

 The cope with all these chips inside 64Kbytes of addressable memory, the C64 had something called memory overlay, in which different chips would access different physical data locations for the same memory address.
 For instance the $D000-$DFFF block could be used for RAM, I/O or access to Character ROM, by the CPU, depending on a $0001 setting.
-Chips would have to be turned on or off, or instructed to look for data at specific RAM/ROM locations all the time to make the most of the machine as whole.
+Chips would have to be turned on or off, or instructed to look for data at specific RAM/ROM locations all the time to make the most of the machine as a whole.

 ![Screenshot](https://upload.wikimedia.org/wikipedia/commons/8/8e/0430_-_C64_Mainboard_ASSY250407_RevB.jpg)

 This was impressive in the 80s, for a relatevily cheap mass-market personal computer.

-Programming the C64 was a lot of fun, and an art.
+Programming the C64 was more than a lot of fun, it was a form of art.
 Because of the way all this hardware was packed together, handling the machine meant knowing its memory map and registers by heart, and dominating a quite a collection of tricks, some of which weren't documented at all.
-What ended up being written for the C64 by the global talented fervent community of developers went way beyond the imagination of Jack Tramiel.
+What ended up being written for the C64 by the global talented fervent community of developers went way beyond the imagination of [Jack Tramiel][32].

 Today, in 2019, the cult is still alive.
 There are vast groups of developers still writing C64 games and demos, restoring and using old machines, or using emulators.
-The SID sound chip was so revolutionary that it still drives a community of chiptune artists all over the world.
+The SID sound chip was so revolutionary that it still drives a community of chiptune artists [all over][33] the world.
 The [High Voltage SID Collection][1] has more than 50,000 songs archived and growing.

 At Bright Pixel, we like to go low-level, and we think that understanding how things work down there, even if we're talking about a 40 years old machine, is enriching, helps us become better computer engineers and better problem solvers.
 This is especially important in a time when we're flooded with hundreds of high-level frameworks that just "do the job."
 Until they don't.